 H.265/HEVC and Davinci Resolve workflow – how to convert H.265/HEVC video to Davinci Resolve editable format?

-Step 1: Start up Video Converter as an H.265/HEVC Converter for DaVinci Resolve.
-When its main interface pops up, click ‘Import’ to input your source media.
+Step 1: Start up HD Video Converter as an HEVC Converter for DaVinci Resolve.
+When its main interface pops up, click ‘Add File’ to input your source media.

 Step 2: Choose output format for DaVinci Resolve

-To convert H.265/HEVC video to DNxHD for DaVinci Resolve, you can from ‘Profile’ list, select ‘Avid DNxHD (*.mov)’ as output format under ‘Avid Studio’ column.
+If you are running a Windows PC, we would recommend converting HEVC H.265 files to DNxHD for DaVinci Resolve, you can from ‘Profile’ bar, select ‘Avid DNxHD (*.mov)’ as output format under ‘Avid Media Composer’ column.

 Step 3: Custom video and audio settings

-Step 4: Start H.265/HEVC video to DNxHD/ProRes MOV Conversion
+Step 4: Start HEVC H.265 files to DNxHD/ProRes MOV Conversion

-When ready, click ‘Start’ to start format conversion.
-As soon as the conversion is complete, you can click ‘Open Folder’ button to get the exported MOV files for use in DaVinci Resolve with optimum performance.
+When ready, click ‘Convert’ to start format conversion.
+As soon as the conversion is complete, you can click ‘Open Folder’ button to get the exported DNxHD/ProRes MOV files for use in DaVinci Resolve with optimum performance.

 Sony PXW-Z100 4K XAVC video to FCP and DaVinci Resolve